 - The Specific Purpose Work Visa

-Note, for eligible countries, you can apply for your WHV until the day before your 31st (or 36th birthday), New Zealand time.
-Once granted, you have 1 year to arrive in New Zealand and activate your visa which will then be valid for 1 year.
+Note: for eligible countries, you can apply for your WHV until the day before your 31st (or 36th birthday), New Zealand time.
+Once granted, you have 1 year to arrive in New Zealand and activate your visa, which will then be valid for 1 year.

-The SSE visa (Supplementary Seasonal Employment Work Visa)
+The Supplementary Seasonal Employment Work Visa (SSE)

 Who is it for?
-Anyone over 18 already in New Zealand (on a visitor or student visa)
+Anyone over 18 already in New Zealand on a visitor or student visa

-Ease of obtaining the visa: very easy
+Ease of obtaining the visa: easy

 Type of work: horticulture only, for SSE accredited employers